nauka117/TDM/README.md

 ```

-We suggest two mode of adding noise:
+We suggest two modes of adding noise:

 1)  t ~ [t_k, t_{k+1}].
 This fully separate diffusing interval among steps.
 2)  t ~ [t_k, T].
 We suggest add steps as a condition in fake score in this approach.
 However, without steps as condition can also work well for TDM.
 This is because the last diffusing interval [0, t_1] does not shared among steps in TDM's case.